We’ve curated, vetted, and categorized a list of 63 up-to-date statistics that provide insight into content marketing.

 Here’s what B2B marketers say about their content marketing efforts.

-- Only 4% of B2B marketers don’t plan to develop a content marketing strategy (CMI).
+- Only 7% of B2B marketers don’t plan to develop a content marketing strategy (3% increase from last year, CMI).

 - 87% of B2B marketers prioritize the audience’s informational needs over the organization’s sales/promotional messages (CMI).